Religious Education & World Views (RE&WV)

 The documents below outline in more detail the sequence children will follow in relation to Religious Education and the progression of knowledge.

-To help children secure the intended knowledge we are developing a range of child friendly knowledge organisers to support our curriculum implementation.
+To help children secure the intended factual subject knowledge we have developed a range of child friendly knowledge organisers to support our curriculum implementation.
 Some examples are attached below.

 Knowledge Organiser – Resurrection